Greenbelt, Maryland: Government

 The City of Greenbelt operates under a council-manager government as established by the city charter, the first such arrangement in Maryland.
 The Council consists of seven members elected by plurality-at-large voting.
 From their members, the Council selects the Mayor and the Mayor Pro Tem (who assumes the duties of the Mayor when the Mayor is unavailable).
 The Council has traditionally chosen the member with the highest vote count to be Mayor and the member with the second-highest vote count as Mayor Pro Tem.
 Elections are held every two years, in odd-numbered years, in part to diminish the influence of political parties.
 Political party affiliations are not an official part of the city election process and are seldom part of candidate campaigns.
 Regular council meetings are held on Mondays, twice per month except during July, August, and December, when meetings are held once per month.

+In 2025, voters approved a non-binding Advisory Referendum in favor of adopting Ranked Choice Voting (RCV) for city council elections by a 2:1 margin.
+The City Council will make the final decision on whether to adopt RCV.

 The City Council is supported by 14 advisory boards and committees of citizen volunteers.
 The council appoints a professional city manager responsible for supervising government operations and implementing the policies adopted by the council.

-The 2021 election selected the current city council:
+The 2025 election selected the current city council: